yushisalvador/yushisalvador/README.md

 - Typescript
 - Vue

-I am currently learning new techs such as React Native and Vue.
-I'm also looking for a new job opportunity, and also volunteering as a Frontend Engineer at Mamoru.
+I'm currently working as a full stack software developer for a startup in Japan, and volunteering as a frontend developer for Mamoru.

 #### Interests:
 - New frameworks 👀